- Leadership and Leadership Development,

 - Public Sector

-Claiere teaches Leadership and Change on all modes of MBA.
-She manages a partnership with the Rotman School of Management, University of Toronto, and delivers a number of modules for the Reading Researcher Development Programme, specifically Leadership for PhDs.
+Claire taught Leadership and Change on all modes of MBA.
+She managed a partnership with the Rotman School of Management, University of Toronto, and delivered modules for the Reading Researcher Development Programme, specifically Leadership for PhDs.
 She has expertise in the design and delivery of programmes for external bodies in areas of expertise, providing consultancy and outreach to OFCOM, Amnesty International and the University of Oxford.
 This consultancy covers regular training and consultancy on diversity issues and a leadership training for Post-Doctoral Fellows.

 Most recent news & media